 What do we have?

-The Library Catalogue lists our holdings, from sixteenth century printed treatises to twenty-first century e-journals.
-To see what we have got for a particular jurisdiction, look up its classmark here, then search the Catalogue by classmark.
+The Library Catalogue lists our holdings, from sixteenth century printed treatises to twenty-first century e-books and e-journals.
+To see what we have for a particular jurisdiction, look up its classmark here, then search the Catalogue by classmark.
 For an overview of our holdings for a particular area of the world, for comparative law, or for international law, use the tabs above.

 Finding your way